MakeSchool-Tutorials/Marble-Maze-Unity/P05-timer-time/content.md

 ---
 The last two features we’d like to implement are a timer, so that players can challenge themselves to improve their time, and a pause overlay, from which players can continue or exit.

->[action] First, create an Empty Game Object in the Play Scene and name it Scene.
+> [action] First, create an Empty Game Object in the Play Scene and name it Scene.
 Create a new component on it and name it "ScenePlay."
 This component will keep track of our timer and we’ll create UI to display the current time.

 ![Play Scene controller](../assets/image_56.png)

-Open up the ScenePlay component in Visual Studios and add a private member variable to track the time:
+Open up the ScenePlay component in Visual Studio and add a private member variable to track the time:

 ```
 private float timer;